 - It upsets the eye to see the work in a new context

-By following my 4-step process for self-editing your manuscript and using the free downloadable self-editing checklist (below), you will feel organized, confident, and connected to the heartbeat of your book.
+By following my 4-step process for self-editing your manuscript on paper and using the free downloadable self-editing checklist (below), you will feel organized, confident, and connected to the heartbeat of your book.

-I. Creating a Direct Line from Hand to Brain
+I. Editing on Paper Creates a Direct Line from Hand to Brain

 When you have your manuscript in your hands, you’re able to have an embodied response to it.